Harika-BV/OpenCV-Pupil-Detection/README.md

 > haarcascade_righteye_2splits.xml
 ```
-A Haar Cascade is basically a classifier which is used to detect particular objects from the source.
-The haarcascade_frontalface_default.xml is a haar cascade designed by OpenCV to detect the frontal face.
+The haarcascade_righteye_2splits.xml is a haar cascade designed by OpenCV to detect the eyes.
 ```